 - Always copy data from the HDD to the CD.
 Do not use cut-and-paste.
-The original data will be lost if there is a write error. - Do not perform any of the following actions: - Change users in the Windows XP operating system. - Operate the computer for any other function, including use of a mouse or Touch Pad, closing/opening the LCD panel. - Start a communication application such as a modem. - Apply impact or vibration to the PC. - Install, remove or connect external devices, including the following: PC card, SD card, USB devices, external display, i.LINK devices, optical digital devices. - Open the optical media drive. - If the media is poor in quality, dirty or damaged, writing or rewriting errors may occur. - Set the computer on a level surface and avoid places subject to vibration such as airplanes trains, or cars.
+The original data will be lost if there is a write error. - Do not perform any of the following actions: - Change users in the Windows XP operating system. - Operate the computer for any other function, including use of a mouse or Touch Pad, closing/opening the LCD panel. - Start a communication application such as a modem. - Apply impact or vibration to the computer. - Install, remove or connect external devices, including the following: PC card, ExpressCard, SD card, USB devices, external monitor, i.LINK devices, optical digital devices. - Open the optical media drive. - Remove the optical media drive from the Slim Select Bay. - If the media is poor in quality, dirty or damaged, writing or rewriting errors may occur. - Set the computer on a level surface and avoid places subject to vibration such as airplanes, trains or cars.
 Do not use an unstable surface such as a stand. - Keep mobile phones and other wireless communication devices away from the computer.